BBC Earth newsletter

 Entire defunct satellites can travel through space at speeds of up to 17500 miles per hour.

-NASA have(has) even set up a network to track all the debris floating in the cosmos to avoid freak accidents of it falling to Earth.
+NASA has even set up a network to track all the debris floating in the cosmos to avoid freak accidents of it falling to Earth.
 Earth Lab’s Dom Burgess discovers the likelihood of being hit by a piece of falling junk.